akeneo/pim-api-docs/content/apps/using-openid.md

 ## Authenticate after the first Authorization request

-If a user is trying to access your App from his Akeneo PIM, and you want to authenticate him, start an [Authorization Request](/apps/using-oauth2.html#authorization-request), **even if you already are connected to his Akeneo PIM**.
+If a user is trying to access your App from his Akeneo PIM and wants to authenticate him, start an [Authorization Request](/apps/using-oauth2.html#authorization-request), **even if you already are connected to his Akeneo PIM**.